-In response to the Coronavirus pandemic, schools, shops, restaurants, pubs, cafes and other establishments have closed, and at the time of writing, there is no clear indication as to when life will resume and we can begin to regain a sense of normality.
+In response to the Coronavirus pandemic, schools, shops, restaurants, pubs, cafes and other establishments have closed, and (at the time of writing) there is no clear indication as to when life will resume.

 There will be a time (hopefully in the very near future) when things have settled down, the lockdown is lifted, and people will return to their offices.

 Many companies, however, will find themselves in quite a predicament with their IT systems – especially their data – and will be in need of business IT support.

 Having worked in the legal sector, I have first-hand experience of the challenges of managing and securing sensitive data.

 Ensuring that data is stored in a secure environment, that its access is managed and that it doesn’t become compromised is a tough job at the best of times.

 Imagine how this is amplified when your workforce is dispersed and connected to potentially insecure networks.

 What’s more, if they didn’t have those systems for managing data in the first place, how did they transfer the information they would need to work on remotely?
 Copying to a USB stick?
 Opening Dropbox accounts?
 Using Apple iCloud or Google Cloud?

 Plus, once staff come back into the usual working environment, what will have happened to all that data?
 Where is it?
 Who has it?

 Ensuring you understand where corporate data is and how it’s secured is more important now than ever.